 - Early retirees not yet on Medicare

-- People whose employers don’t provide insurance coverage
+- People whose employers don’t provide health insurance coverage

 This guide explains the West Virginia ACA Marketplace and helps you understand your options.